 5:30 pm - 6:30 pm

 All tickets $40 general admission.
 Reserved section up front for Friends of Music donors.
-Tickets available at the door for cash or check made out to Saint Thomas Church.
-Doors open at 4:45 pm
+Seating begins at 4:45 pm.
+Tickets are no longer available online but may still be purchased at the door from 4:30-5:30pm with cash or a check made out to Saint Thomas Church.

 Scored for the unusual pairing of treble (boy soprano) voices and harp, Benjamin Britten’s A Ceremony of Carols is a sequence of nine carols based on texts by anonymous 15th and 16th century writers.
 Deeply felt, both elegiac and energetic, it is a masterpiece for boys’ voices.